melvir/tap-backendtest/README.md

 * Test the input and output

 ## Mocking
 * Create your own java mock classes
+   * Pros
        * Easy readabiliy
        * Low learning curve
+       * Dont need to keep up to date with Mokito standard
+   * Cons
+       * More coding effort
 * Using Mockito
+   * Pros
+       * Fast development of test cases
-   * Power mockito
+   * Cons
+       * Tightly coupled to Mockito testing framework
+       * Higher learning curve on Mockito API usage

 ## Techniques
 * Use rest-assured to test specific JSON response by specifying the path.

 ## List of guides
 * Web Layer test : https://spring.io/guides/gs/testing-web/

+## Environment Setup
+* IDE : Intelli J
+    * Lombok will be loaded automatically.
+* IDE : Eclipse
+    * You will need to install the lombok plugin manually into the Eclipse by double clicking on the lombok.jar and point to the eclipse.exe path.
+Restart your IDE and rebuild your project for the installation to take effect.